 - King Arthur Flour Gluten-Free Measure for Measure Flour

 - Bob’s Red Mill Gluten-Free All-Purpose Baking Flour

 - Cup4Cup Multi-Purpose Gluten-Free Flour

+WHAT TO SERVE WITH POUND CAKEOne of my favorite things about pound cake is how versatile it can be.
+For the pictures and video you see here, I kept things simple and just gave it a little powdered sugar and a dollop of soft whipped cream.
 But you can top this pound cake in all sorts of ways!
 Try it with peaches, berries, or any kind of fresh fruit.
 Or, drizzle it with caramel or chocolate sauce.
 You can even make strawberry shortcake with it.
 Or, cut it into bite-sized pieces, and layer it into a trifle.
 The possibilities are limitless!

+HOW TO STORE POUND CAKEThis pound cake will keep at room temperature for around 4 or 5 days.
+Just keep it tightly wrapped so it doesn’t become dry or stale.
+You can prolong the shelf life by keeping it in the refrigerator.
+It should last a week to 10 days, chilled.
 Or you can freeze it.
 Pound cake keeps very well frozen.
 Wrap it tightly, seal it in a zip-top bag, and keep it in the freezer for a couple of months.
 Thaw it in the fridge or at room temperature, slice, and serve!

 This post contains affiliate sales links.